 Caring for the Caregiver

 We always talk about caring for ill and disabled loved ones.
 However, rarely do we think about the caregivers.
 Human require caregivers at the beginning and at the end of life.
 People most often associate caregiving with the harried young mother who has no time to shower or get dressed as she feeds, bathes and runs after little ones.
 However, those who care for seniors in Riverdale are often just as stressed, pressed for time and tied to their charges.
+Caring for the caregiver, though often dismissed as a luxury, is actually critical to the equation.

 Caring for aging loved ones was never an easy prospect.
 However, up until now, caregiver stress was not much of an issue.
 Families lived in multi-generational households and together they shared the burden of their sick and elderly.
 Today, families are scattered and the responsibility for care usually falls on the spouse to shoulder almost alone.
 Unfortunately, the spouse usually has their own physical problems of decreased mobility and strength as well as pain discomfort.
 Paying for outside help can be quite expensive and unless proper planning took place years before, funds are often not available for full time relief.
 It’s clear that these caregivers need help.